quinn0823/apple-siri-voice-navigation/README.md

 ## Introduction

 I'm a 17-year-old student, and this project is my first attempt at creating something like this.
-It's for practice and learning.
+It's for learning and practice.

 More languages and voices will be added in the future.
 If the language you speak or voices you prefer aren't available yet, feel free to **leave your requests** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page.
 Your suggestions might be implemented in just a few days!